AY2526S1-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 **Aspect: Identifier immutability**

-- **Alternative 1 (current choice):** Prevent editing identifier fields (name/sport for athletes, name for organizations).
+- **Alternative 1 (current choice):** Prevent editing identifier fields (NAME/SPORT for athletes, ORG_NAME for organizations).
   - **Pros:** Ensures data integrity; avoids ambiguous lookups and duplicate keys.
   - **Cons:** Requires deletion and re-creation if identifiers need to change.

 - **Alternative 2:** Allow editing identifiers with additional checks.
   - **Pros:** Flexible for rare rename cases.
-  - **Cons:** Increases complexity; risk of ID collisions or inconsistent references.
+  - **Cons:** Increases complexity; risk of identity collisions or inconsistent references.

 ---

 **Aspect: Contract immutability**

 - **Rationale:**
-  Each contract is identified by a combination of attributes — athlete, sport, organization, start date, end date, and amount — rather than a single unique ID.
+  Each contract is identified by a combination of attributes — athlete, sport, organization, start date, end date, and amount — rather than a single unique identity.
   Editing any of these would make the original contract indistinguishable, so contract editing is disabled by design.

 - **Alternative approach (future consideration):**